johnfial/johnfial.github.io/lotr_tale_years/LOTR-Daily by J.R.R. Tolkien.md

 **Tags:** dates

-## ~ April 3019 [TOY]
-### [Faramir/Eowyn]
 The days that followed were golden, and Spring and Summer joined and made revel together in the fields of Gondor.

 **Note:** .dates

 **Tags:** dates

-Then Faramir came and sought her, and once more they stood on the walls together; and he said to her: ‘Éowyn, why do you tarry here, and do not go to the rejoicing in Cormallen beyond Cair Andros, where your brother awaits you?’
-And she said: ‘Do you not know?’
-But he answered: ‘Two reasons there may be, but which is true, I do not know.’
-And she said: ‘I do not wish to play at riddles.
-Speak plainer!’
-‘Then if you will have it so, lady,’ he said: ‘you do not go, because only your brother called for you, and to look on the Lord Aragorn, Elendil’s heir, in his triumph would now bring you no joy.
-Or because I do not go, and you desire still to be near me.
-And maybe for both these reasons, and you yourself cannot choose between them. Éowyn, do you not love me, or will you not?’
-‘I wished to be loved by another,’ she answered.
-‘But I desire no man’s pity.’
-‘That I know,’ he said.
-‘You desired to have the love of the Lord Aragorn.
-Because he was high and puissant, and you wished to have renown and glory and to be lifted far above the mean things that crawl on the earth.
-And as a great captain may to a young soldier he seemed to you admirable.
-For so he is, a lord among men, the greatest that now is.
-But when he gave you only understanding and pity, then you desired to have nothing, unless a brave death in battle.
-Look at me, Éowyn!’
 And Éowyn looked at Faramir long and steadily; and Faramir said: ‘Do not scorn pity that is the gift of a gentle heart, Éowyn!
 But I do not offer you my pity.
 For you are a lady high and valiant and have yourself won renown that shall not be forgotten; and you are a lady beautiful, I deem, beyond even the words of the elven-tongue to tell.
 And I love you.
 Once I pitied your sorrow.
 But now, were you sorrowless, without fear or any lack, were you the blissful Queen of Gondor, still I would love you. Éowyn, do you not love me?’
-Then the heart of Éowyn changed, or else at last she understood it.
-And suddenly her winter passed, and the sun shone on her.
-‘I stand in Minas Anor, the Tower of the Sun,’ she said; ‘and behold! the Shadow has departed!
-I will be a shieldmaiden no longer, nor vie with the great Riders, nor take joy only in the songs of slaying.
-I will be a healer, and love all things that grow and are not barren.’
-And again she looked at Faramir.
-‘No longer do I desire to be a queen,’ she said.
-Then Faramir laughed merrily.
-‘That is well,’ he said; ‘for I am not a king.
-Yet I will wed with the White Lady of Rohan, if it be her will.
-And if she will, then let us cross the River and in happier days let us dwell in fair Ithilien and there make a garden.
-All things will grow with joy there, if the White Lady comes.’

-All things were now made ready in the City; and there was great concourse of people, **Note:** .dates
+All things were now made ready in the City; and there was great concourse of people,

+**Note:** .dates

 **Tags:** dates

-## 1 May 3019 [TOY]
-### [All]
 Faramir met Aragorn in the midst of those there assembled, and he knelt, and said: ‘The last Steward of Gondor begs leave to surrender his office.’
 And he held out a white rod; but Aragorn took the rod and gave it back, saying: ‘That office is not ended, and it shall be thine and thy heirs’ as long as my line shall last.
 Do now thy office!’
 Then Faramir stood up and spoke in a clear voice: ‘Men of Gondor, hear now the Steward of this Realm!
 Behold! one has come to claim the kingship again at last.
 Here is Aragorn son of Arathorn, chieftain of the Dúnedain of Arnor, Captain of the Host of the West, bearer of the Star of the North, wielder of the Sword Reforged, victorious in battle, whose hands bring healing, the Elfstone, Elessar of the line of Valandil, Isildur’s son, Elendil’s son of Númenor.
 Shall he be king and enter into the City and dwell there?’
 And all the host and all the people cried yea with one voice.